 After decades of black dials dominating the Rolex line-up, bright colours offer people the chance to express themselves and have some fun with their watch.
 Rolex is no stranger to colours as shown by their legendary Stella dials.
-Of all the colours, none is currently more popular than their blue dials and for good reason due to its high versatility.
+Of all the colours, no configuration is more popular than the blue dial Rolex and for good reason due to its high versatility.

 10 Blue Dial Rolex Watches